Diet and Nutrition

 What’s the best diet for weight loss?

-Again, this depends on the person, but generally speaking it’s the one that helps to keep your blood sugar stable and helps you avoid eating the wrong foods at the wrong times.
+Again, this depends on the person but generally speaking it’s the one that helps to keep your blood sugar stable and helps you avoid eating the wrong foods at the wrong times.
+Whether you’re interested in the keto diet, Paleo, low-carb, whole food plant-based or just making some healthy changes to your current eating regimen I can help.

 What if I don’t want to change my diet?

-It’s my obligation to tell you that you probably should unless you’re eating super healthy already, but it’s up to you whether you improve your diet or not.
-All I can do is give you the information about what you should do, it’s up to you to implement it with whatever support I can provide.
+It’s my obligation to tell you that you probably should unless you’re eating super healthy already, but it’s up to you whether you change you how you eat or not.
+All I can do is give you the information about what you should do and why.
+It’s up to you to implement it (or not) with whatever support I can provide.

 Do my eating habits have to be perfect?

 No way!
-No one’s is perfect all the time, but most people can make adjustments to their diet that will improve their overall health.
+No one is perfect all the time, but most people can make adjustments to their what and how they eat that will improve their overall health.
+They can implement a few healthy changes.